Jaysurya85/schemaforge/README.md

 Valid test outputs and benchmark reports are written to `tests/artifacts/`.

+## Final Demo And Architecture

+For a compact portfolio/demo run covering SQL, CSV, PostgreSQL COPY, validation, deterministic output, constraints, foreign-key ordering, composite keys, and benchmark reporting, see `examples/final_demo/`.

+For the internal pipeline and design rationale, see `docs/architecture.md`.

 ## Large-Scale Benchmarks

 Build SchemaForge, then run all benchmark examples from the repository root: